Sugiuma/Air-Quality/Product_Req_Doc.md

 ## 🧾 Product Requirements Document (PRD)

-### **1. Executive Summary**
+### **1. Introduction**

-AirPure Pro+ is a next-generation smart air purifier designed for Indian urban households, aiming to outperform popular competitors in both **air purification efficiency** and **smart features** — while maintaining affordability.
+AirPure Pro+ is a next-generation smart air purifier designed for Indian urban households by **Airpure Innovations**, aiming to outperform popular competitors in both **air purification efficiency** and **smart features** — while maintaining affordability.
 This product addresses key gaps found in leading models from Xiaomi, Coway, Philips, and Sharp.

 ---